Stan Coveleski: Early years

-Stanislaus Anthony Kowalewski was born in Shamokin, Pennsylvania, one of eight children of Anthony and Ann (Racicz) Kowalewski, who had immigrated from Russian Poland in the early 1870s.
+Stanislaus Anthony Kowalewski was born on July 13, 1889, in Shamokin, Pennsylvania, one of eight children of Anthony and Ann (Racicz) Kowalewski, who had immigrated from Russian Poland in the early 1870s.
 They settled in Shamokin, where Anthony worked as a coal miner, in Northumberland County, east of the Susquehanna River and northeast of the state capital of Harrisburg.
 Stanley was the youngest of five baseball-playing brothers; his oldest brother Jacob died serving in the Spanish–American War (1898).
 In addition to his older brother Harry, who pitched in the major leagues between 1907 and 1918, their other brothers Frank and John also played professional baseball, but only in the minor leagues.
 Harry won 20 games in a season on three occasions during his 14-year major league career.

 Like many his age in the Shamokin area, Coveleski began work as a "breaker boy" at a local colliery at the age of 12.
 In return for 72 hours of labor per week, Coveleski received $3.75, or about five cents an hour.
 "There was nothing strange in those days about a twelve-year-old Polish kid working in the mines for 72 hours a week at a nickel an hour", he later recalled.
 "What was strange is that I ever got out of there".
 Coveleski was rarely able to play baseball as a child due to his work schedule.

 Nevertheless, he worked on his pitching skills during the evenings, when he threw stones at a tin can placed 50 feet away.
 When he was 18 years old, Coveleski's abilities caught the attention of the local semi-professional ball club, which invited him to pitch for them.
 "When it came to throwing a baseball, why it was easy to pitch", Coveleski recalled.
 "After all, the plate's a lot bigger than a tin can to throw at".
 His baseball career in Shamokin was short-lived; after five games, Coveleski relocated to Lancaster, Pennsylvania.